 The increase in revenue was largely due to the improving economy.
-As such, property values increased causing the ad valorem revenue to increase approximately \$1,122,743.
-The millage rate levied was 2.5 mills for both years.
+As such, property values increased causing the net ad valorem revenue to increase approximately \$661,925.
+The millage rates levied for 2018 and 2017 were 2.5 mills and 2.45 mills respectively.

-Total expenses increased by \$72,952 as noted previously.
+Total expenses increased by \$708,387 as noted previously.